2004 United States presidential election in South Carolina: Counties that flipped from Republican to Democratic

-By congressional district
+Results by congressional district

-Bush won 5 of 6 congressional districts including one district won by a Democrat.
+Bush won five of six congressional districts including one that elected a Democrat.

 Electors

 Technically the voters of South Carolina cast their ballots for electors: representatives to the Electoral College.
 South Carolina is allocated 8 electors because it has 6 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 8 electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins the majority of votes in the state is awarded all 8 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than his or her candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 13, 2004, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All 8 were pledged for Bush/Cheney.